You took me to a valley, a deep, dark, ominous land. You pointed the way and asked me to go through.

 Even when death feels forever present, I can save you.
 Eat, if only the crumbs from the table, eat, for the bread you need will pulse through both the twine and thread in your heart.

 The valley may be darker than your worst imagination.
 Do not despair.
 If you knew what the valley held, you would never go, but for now, that is where I point you.

 When you feel lost, know you are found.
 When you feel blind, know that you see.
 When clouds pour rain upon your naked afflicted soul, when warmth quickly fades from life, call to Me.
 I will hear, for it is not by strength, nor by power, but by My spirit you shall go.

 You must walk the valley of the shadow of death alone, but know that I hear your every thought and feel every pain, for I am there with you.
 Though you cannot see Me, you will know my presence, an ever present help in the time of need.

-You will be injured, wounded, deeply scarred.
-Your heart will change, your perspective narrow, your wisdom shall grow.
+You will be injured, wounded deeply, scarred.
+Your heart will change, your perspective narrow, but your wisdom shall grow.

-This is true, for I shall be on the other side.
-I will greet you.
-My scarred hands shall pull you to Myself when one day I welcome you to a new home far from the valleys, far above the mountain tops.
+I await on the other side.
+I shall greet you.
+My scarred hands will pull you to Myself when one day I welcome you to a new home far from the valleys, far above the mountain tops.